jlowe000/oci-config-gen/README.md

 - An OCI SDK config file and a private / public key pair used for the API Key.
 - A profile script that has a select set of environment variables (Tenancy OCID, User OCID, Fingerprint, Bucket Namespace)
 - The current user has the public key uploaded as an API Key.
-- A tar.gz file in the ~/.oci directory with the contents that can be downloaded from the Cloud Shell.
+- A tar.gz file in the home directory with the contents that can be downloaded from the Cloud Shell.

 Execute: